NevenaNensy/NevenaNensy/README.md

 Learning and working with: Python, Selenium WebDriver, API testing, JMeter, SQL, Jira, Bitbucket, writing Test cases, Test plans and Test Reports.

-Communication tools: GitHub, Jira, Bitbucket.
+Communication tools: GitHub, Jira and Bitbucket.

 Now I’m looking to collaborate on different projects where I can apply my knowledge in software testing and learn new skills.